How to move forward in Motherhood: Remember the Progress

 Being a bad mother, wife, friend…etc.

-We can also fail to remember the progress our children have made.
+Similarly, we can also fail to remember the progress our children have made.
 We find ourselves so consumed by what skill we want our children to master next.

 Many of us have said, “I can’t wait until they can…”